adboussif/Persistent-Homology/USAGE.md

 ## Step 3: Calculating Wasserstein Distance and Visualization

-The `topologie.py` script also handles the calculation of Wasserstein distances between persistence barcodes and their visualization.
+The `topologie.py` script also handles the calculation of Wasserstein distances between persistence barcodes on the same dimension and their visualization.
 The steps described in Step 2 are sufficient for the entire process from barcode generation to distance calculation and visualization.

 #### Results